doug-harriman/E-Display/kindle/readme.md

-# Kindle E-Display Setup
+# Kindle Setup for E-Display

 ## Overview

-Overall, the intent of the Kindle setup is to:
+The intent of the Kindle setup is to:

 * Display an image pulled from the server so that the Kindle software is as simple as possible.
 All updates to the image generation can be performed on the server.
 * Put the Kindle to sleep between image updates so that the battery lasts as long as possible.
 Note that the server returns the time to sleep to the Kindle, so the Kindle can be put to sleep for a variable amount of time depending on day of week and time of day.
+If things are working properly, you should be able to to get several weeks of runtime between charges.

 The Kindle setup consists of: